nortbotics/jekyll-ecommerce-theme/README.md

 Copyright 2014 NORTBOTICS under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)

-You MAY NOT use my blogposts, articles, guides, other substantial portions of text on the site without the expressed written permission of NORTBOTICS.
+You MAY NOT use any blogposts, articles, guides, or any other substantial portions of text on the site without the expressed written permission of NORTBOTICS.